Based on “Sunflower” by The Russ Morgan Orchestra (US #5 1949).

 First performed by Gene Autry (1940 |recorded 1941).

 First commercial release by The Sammy Kaye Orchestra (1940).

 Hit versions by Glenn Miller & His Orchestra (US #1 1940), Louis Armstrong (US #29 1949), Fats Domino (US #2/R&B #1/UK #6 1956).

 From the wiki: “‘Blueberry Hill’, written by Vincent Rose with lyrics by Larry Stock and Al Lewis, was first performed in 1940 but is best remembered for its 1950s Rock n’ Roll styling by Fats Domino.
 The song was recorded six times in 1940, after the original version was sung by Gene Autry in the 1940 movie The Singing Hill and was recorded to disc by Autry a year later, in 1941.
 The song is purportedly named after a ‘make-out’ spot in Taos, New Mexico.

 written and first recorded (as “Blue Yodel #8”) by Jimmie Rodgers (1930).

 Hit versions by Bill Monroe (1940), The Fendermen (US #5/UK #32/CND #2 1960).

 From the wiki: “‘Mule Skinner Blues’ is a classic country song written by Jimmie Rodgers.
-The song was first recorded by Rodgers in 1930 and has been recorded by many artists since then, acquiring the de facto title ‘Mule Skinner Blues’ after Rodgers named it ‘Blue Yodel #8’.
+The song was first recorded by Rodgers in 1930 and has been recorded by many artists since then, acquiring the de facto title ‘Mule Skinner Blues’ although Rodgers had originally titled it ‘Blue Yodel #8’.